Meats

 6. Smoked or unsmoked

 The process of smoking creates the typical flavour many people associate with ham.
 Smoked ham tends to have a richer deeper flavour, while unsmoked hams have a milder taste.
-The smoking process can also be repeated for a stronger, smokier flavour (if that's your preference), but this generally drives up the cost of your ham.
-The average price per kilo for single smoked ham was $8.00, double smoked was $11.40 and triple smoked was $15.80.
+The smoking process can also be repeated for a stronger, smokier flavour (if that’s your preference), but this generally drives up the cost of your ham.
+The average price per kilo for single smoked ham was $8.00 (except for Aldi’s Specially Selected Premium Free Range Boneless Ham which was $21.99 per kg), double smoked was $11.50 and triple smoked was $15.12.

 7. Other additives

-Both nitrates and processed meats like ham are known to have health risks, so it's best to limit ham in your diet.
+Nitrates generally and processed meats like ham specifically are known to have health risks, so it’s best to limit ham in your diet.

-The phosphates mentioned earlier as water binders are classified as stabilisers and they can be listed as additive numbers 450, 451 or 452.
+Phosphates are used as water binders and are classified as stabilisers and can be listed as additive numbers 450, 451 or 452.
 They were present in all the hams we tested and unfortunately may have a negative effect on health.

 How to cook the perfect Christmas ham